Åsskard Municipality: General information

 The municipality of Aasgaard was established on 1 May 1895 when it was separated from the large Stangvik Municipality.
 It had an initial population of 629.
-On 1 July 1915, a southern district of Halsa Municipality (population: 114) was transferred to Aasgaard.
-The spelling was later changed to Åsskard.
+On 1 July 1915, a southern district of Halsa Municipality (population: 114) was transferred to Aasgaard Municipality.
+The spelling of the name was later changed to Åsskard Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, Åsskard Municipality (population: 1,014) was merged with most of Stangvik Municipality (population: 1,386) and Surnadal Municipality (population: 3,534) to form a new municipality called Surnadal.
+On 1 January 1965, Åsskard Municipality (population: 1,014) was merged with most of Stangvik Municipality (population: 1,386) and Surnadal Municipality (population: 3,534) to form a new, larger Surnadal Municipality.